slaFFik/SeoPress/Readme.txt

 <li>The version "SeoPress 1.0" is a replacemand for the old plugin "Seo for Buddypress".</li>
 <li>It comes with a new UI, a lot of more functionality and many more.
 Read the Desciption for more details.</li>
 </ul>

+Get the actual developement version and all changes in our git repository at https://github.com/Themekraft/SeoPress-Free